Ssatyam16/react-assignment/README.md

 * you can use CSS framework, CSS/HTML preprocessors of your choice
 * git is required

+## Submission Guidelines

+Mail the assignment to `samarth@thebox.one` OR host it on github and mail the repository link to `samarth@thebox.one`

 ## Deadline

 19th June, 2017